-Keep track of your plan online, at a time that suits you.
+Keep track of your plan online, at a time that suits you With your online service you can check the value of your plan, contact us securely, change personal details and view your documents.

-With your online service you can check the value of your plan, contact us securely, change personal details and view your documents.
 If you're not registered, it's easy and only takes five minutes.
 You'll need your policy number, postcode and date of birth.
 Go to pru.co.uk/registeronline to find out more.

-What happens to the NHS AVC Pension Scheme if I die?
+What happens to the Local Government AVC if I die?

-If you die before you start taking your benefits, we will pay the value of your pension pot plus any additional life cover you may have added to your plan, as a lump sum to your beneficiaries.
+If you die before you start taking your benefits, we will pay the value of your pension pot as a lump sum to your beneficiaries.
 The manager of your scheme will tell us who this is so please make sure you keep them up to date with your wishes.